LoginRadius/python-sdk/README.md

 <h6 id="ResetPINByEmailAndSecurityAnswer-put-"> Reset PIN By SecurityAnswer And Email (PUT)</h6>
- This API is used to reset pin using security question answer and email.
+ This API is used to reset pin using security question, answer and email.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/reset-pin-by-securityanswer-and-email/)

  ```